rayaman/multi/README.md

 - Job</br>
 - Function</br>
 - Watcher</br>
-Note: *Both a process and queue act like the multi namespace, but allows for some cool things.
+Note: *Both a process and queue act like the multi namespace but allows for some cool things.
 Because they use the other objects an example on them will be done last*</br>
 *Uses the built in coroutine features of lua, these have an interesting interaction with the other means of multi-tasking</br>
 Triggers are kind of useless after the creation of the Connection</br>
 Watchers have no real purpose as well I made it just because.</br>

 # Examples of each object being used</br>
-We already showed alarms in action so lets move on to a Loop object
+We already showed alarms in action so let’s move on to a Loop object

-Throughout these examples I am going to do some strange things in order to show other features of the library!
+Throughout these examples I am going to do some strange things to show other features of the library!

 LOOPS
 -----